richardbiely/gaia-ecs/README.md

 Among the most prominent ones those are:
 * scheduler - a system that would allow parallel execution of all systems by default, work stealing, and an easy setup of dependencies
 * scenes - a way to serialize the state of chunks or entire worlds
-* improved queries - better caching of queries so they are of close-to-zero cost to use
-* improved add/remove component performance - adding and removing components in archetype-based ECS is not particularly fast but by using some clever tricks this can be mostly mitigated
 * profiling scopes - to allow easy measurement of performance in production
 * debugger - an editor that would give one an overview of worlds created by the framework (number of entities, chunk fragmentation, systems running, etc.)